 What is progressive education?

-● Students are encouraged to understand how traditional disciplines (Math, English, Science, History, World Languages) are connected.
+- Students understand how traditional disciplines (math, English, science, history) are connected.
 The curriculum is designed around cross-curricular themes, skills, problems, and questions.

-● Students are encouraged to be innovators– to come up with new ideas and put them into practice.
+- Students become innovators — they come up with new ideas and put them into practice.

-● Students are encouraged to ask specific questions, solve challenging problems, analyze in rigorous detail and think from an objective, critical point of view.
+- Students learn to ask specific questions, solve challenging problems, analyze in rigorous detail, and think from an objective, critical point of view.

 What is progressive teaching and learning?

-● Instruction is varied.
-It involves hands-on activities, student-led activities, group activities.
+- Instruction is varied.
+It involves hands-on activities, student-led activities, and group activities.
 It may also involve occasional direct instruction from a teacher where students learn to listen and observe.

-● The curriculum gives very significant attention to students’ social development, including how to work in a team, how to create healthy and effective interpersonal relationships, and how to grow in self-awareness.
+- The curriculum gives significant attention to students’ social development, including how to work in a team, how to create healthy and effective interpersonal relationships, and how to grow in self-awareness.